Wonderful Home Birth (42 weeks 5 days, 10 pounds).

 This is such a beautiful story of being supported, trusting your own instincts and of continuity of care and what a difference it makes.

-Welcome to the world Bobby and congratulations Ruth.
+Welcome to the world and congratulations.

 For more information and current guidelines on induction – read my blog “Sweeps and Inductions, Inducting Labour, Making Informed Decisions” – HERE and consider joining the facebook group – Induction Of Labour.